Branching

 Create a branch from the current HEAD of main:

-wwkg client branch create experimentFork from a specific branch:
+wwkg graph branch create experimentFork from a specific branch:

-wwkg client branch create experiment --from stagingListing branches
+wwkg graph branch create experiment --from stagingListing branches

-wwkg load data.ttl --branch experimentSee the Querying guide for additional ways to specify a branch (HTTP headers, URL parameters, in-query pragmas).
+wwkg graph upload data.ttl --target-branch experimentSee the Querying guide for additional ways to specify a branch (HTTP headers, URL parameters, in-query pragmas).

 Cross-branch queries